-WinterFest weekend is the time to visit Pagosa Springs, with all the fun activities going on in addition to the great skiing at Wolf Creek Ski Area.
-WinterFest 2022 is set for Jan.
-21-23, giving the locals a little break from shoveling snow and allowing them some great fun.
+WinterFest weekend is the time to visit Pagosa Springs, with fun activities going on in addition to the great skiing at Wolf Creek Ski Area.
+WinterFest 2023 is set for Jan.
+20-22.
 A number of activities are slated for the weekend where people can participate or enjoy the festivities through spectating.

 A magical part of the weekend is the colorful hot air balloons that grace the winter skies - weather permitting.
 The snowy white mountains and the crystal blue skies make for a stunning backdrop to the multicolored balloons.
 Bring your camera, dress warmly and capture the splendor as the balloons mass ascend on Jan.
-22 and 23.
+21 and 22.
 Both mass ascensions will take place from various locations on the west side of town where you may see a balloon take a skip and a hop on the frozen lakes.

 On Saturday, the festivities include the Sledz on Rez Race, hosted by the Build Pagosa construction vocational group.
 Homemade sleds "race" down Reservoir Hill located downtown.
 Materials such as satellite dishes, wheelbarrows, kayaks or a crate are joined with skis or snowboards for imaginative sled creations.
-The crowd jeers and cheers as the sledders wield their way down the hill.
+The crowd jeers and cheers as the sledders wield their way down the hill as they compete for prizes such as the fastest time or best crash.